AntonioFasano/winfire.js/head.md

     Removed one: my-tcp-rule

 To understand the output, note that Windows allows to add more rules with the same name.
 If you have *n* of them, you have to use `/rule-del`  *n* times.
+Normally the last rule  added will be removed first.